-- 5. Successful completion of a standardized preadmission exam for nursing. - a.
-Information regarding exam and minimum score is located on the School of - b.
-Nursing website. - 6.
-Must not have been excluded from another nursing program for any reason, including but not limited to, academic misconduct, disruptive behavior, or program failure.
+6. Successful completion of a standardized preadmission exam for nursing. .
+Information regarding the minimal score is located on the School of Nursing website.

+7. Must not have been excluded from this or any other nursing program for any reason, including but not limited to, academic misconduct, disruptive behavior, or program failure within the five years of the application date.
 A nursing course failure in another institution counts as a failure in this institution.